 Sep 30, 2013 - 7:24 am

-My wife has reached her 500th IV vitamin C infusion, most of them 60-75 grams each (yes, 60,000 - 75,000 mg).
+My wife reached her 500th IV vitamin C infusion in September, most of them 60-75 grams each (yes, 60,000 - 75,000 mg).
 She's been as high as 90 grams.
-She's had almost 40 months of immunochemotherapy now, all while taking massive amounts of IV vitamin C, 1.5 - 7 times per week.
+She's had almost 40 months of immunochemotherapy now, all while taking massive amounts of IV vitamin C, 1.5 to 7 times per week.
 She got IV vitamin C daily for 10-21 days after her two surgeries.

 Home service infusions take about an hour or so every five days.
 Since vitamin C slightly displaces sugar, she typically snoozes for 1-2 hours and wakes up feeling energetic with a feeling of well being.
 In the old literature, patients would drink pineapple or orange juice, she drinks fresh lemon juices, little or no sweetening added if made at home.